 In other conflicts, religious authorities were critical of wars, even in the most autocratic regimes, he explained.

 “Elsewhere, the church was at least a little bit independent.
 If the authorities did any sort of mistakes, the church would say it was a mistake and that things should be done differently.
 But in Russia, a church official all the time says, ‘You’re a genius, you’re doing everything so well, it’s so important,’ and that’s all.“

 “The church now works like the commissars did in the Soviet Union.
 And people of course see it.
 People don’t like it.
 Especially after February, a lot of people have left the church, both priests and people who were there for years.“

 “They simply can’t stay in a church which says that war is a good thing,” Grigory said.

-As the war nears its ninth month, Grigory is even more adamant that any form of support for a war of aggression goes against the tenets of true faith.
+As atrocities in the war in Ukraine keep unfolding, Grigory is even more resolute in his conviction that any form of support for a war of aggression goes against the tenets of true faith.